nicholas-ko-zy/nicholas-ko-zy.github.io/_blog/python_tdd.md

         return {}
 ```

 The difference here is that we still get to preserve the functionality of the `get_ents` method.
 Meaning, you can still pass a sentence to the model to generate some output.
 But now, instead of instantiating the specific model you want to use when you create a fresh instance of `NamedEntityClient`, you sort of push the responsibility of specifying your model to a 'higher' level of abstraction.
-You do this by adding a `model` argument to the initialisation method.
+You do this by adding a `model` parameter to the initialisation method.
 Of course, this decision will influence the way your test cases are written.
 The test case will now need a placeholder `model` variable after we've abstracted `model`.
 This brings us to our next lesson on using 'mocks' in tests.

 ## What I learnt: Creating a mock for the Named Entity Client Model.